PGs per OSD documentation needs clarification

 - They do however still cause CPU and memory overhead as noted above.

-#3 Updated by Zac Dover about 1 month ago
+#3 Updated by Zac Dover over 1 year ago

 - Status changed from New to Closed